-School boards typically hold the responsibility of making the final financial and budgetary decisions for their schools and districts.
+School boards are typically responsible for making the final financial and budgetary decisions for their schools and districts.
 However, in an increasing trend, many community members are expressing outrage over some of these budgetary choices.

-Opponents to board-based educational decisions argue that board members have been far removed from the classroom setting, and they are out of touch with the real problems of their local schools.
-In addition, fueled by the recessionary setbacks, community members are fighting for more rights in their local district’s decision making processes.
+Opponents to board-based educational decisions argue that board members have been far removed from the classroom setting and are out of touch with the real problems of their local schools.
+In addition, fueled by the recessionary setbacks, community members are fighting for more rights in their local district’s decision-making processes.

 Fighting for a Voice

 As the Los Angeles Daily News reports, the Los Angeles public school community is one of the many school districts facing a call for increased public advocacy.
 After recent financial and benefit wars between public school officials and unions, parents of students are striving to form their own collective organization in order to fight for their children’s rights.
-Using grassroots tactics of protest, including letter drives and marches, supporters of this movement are seeking to find an optimistic change in how the district’s funds are managed.
+Using grassroots protest tactics, including letter drives and marches, supporters of this movement seek to find an optimistic change in how the district’s funds are managed.

-As the report reveals, the past several years of financial setbacks in Los Angeles have resulted in drops in extracurricular activities, field trips, elective courses, and additional programs.
-In fact, some public schools have even asked for parents to contribute their own financial support in order to pay for these at-risk programs, or to even meet the costs of teacher salaries!
+The report reveals that the past several years of financial setbacks in Los Angeles have resulted in drops in extracurricular activities, field trips, elective courses, and additional programs.
+In fact, some public schools have even asked for parents to contribute their own financial support to pay for these at-risk programs or even meet the costs of teacher salaries!

 With this mounting frustration, community members are even more irate over the recent $600 million budget cut projected for public schools.
 Buckling under this financial strain, schools are anticipating laying off over 3,000 public school teachers, resulting in larger class sizes, fewer resources, and less student support.

 Fortunately, the outcry for more power from community involvement is being heard.
-Recently, the Los Angeles Unified School District outlined a budget plan wherein, “school site councils - made up of staff and parents - will make decisions on how to spend federal stimulus dollars that will allow them to buy back laid-off teachers and cut programs.”
+The Los Angeles Unified School District recently outlined a budget plan wherein “school site councils - made up of staff and parents - will make decisions on how to spend federal stimulus dollars that will allow them to buy back laid-off teachers and cut programs.”
 This watershed movement will certainly trigger more involvement across the country.